selimchiki/AppleWatchFaces/readme.md

 6. **Which versions of apple watches does this work with ?**

-Any watchOS that can run spriteKit should be fine
+Any watchOS that can run spriteKit should be fine.

 7. **Are you planning to do complications ?**

-Maybe, Ive seen some open source battery / date ones.
+Maybe, I've seen some open source battery / date ones.
 Those would be the simplest to implement.
-Positioning out of the way of the other things might be one initial problem to solve
+Positioning out of the way of the other things might be one initial problem to solve.

 8. **Are all the designs round  ?**

 The current code renders the items by rotating spriteKit nodes which puts everything nicely in a circle.
 I have an upcoming [issue for non-circular path support](https://github.com/orff/AppleWatchFaces/issues/6) which should get more "traditional" apple watch rounded rectangles and also support any arbitrary path like a star, oval, or spiral.
-Hopefully it would eventually play nice with SVG file support as well
+Hopefully it would eventually play nice with SVG file support as well.

-8. **What about digital clocks  ?**
+9. **What about digital clocks  ?**

-I havent thought much about the interface or settings for a digital clock that would make it interesting other than font, position, or flipping animation.
-A flip clock or nixue tube watch face might be pretty interesting to look at.
-Feel free to create an issue or wiki with your ideas
+I haven't thought much about the interface or settings for a digital clock that would make it interesting other than font, position, or flipping animation.
+A flip clock or nixie tube watch face might be pretty interesting to look at.
+Feel free to create an issue or wiki with your ideas.

 ## Installation / Side Load